• home

 Circling the base of Western Europe’s highest peak, the Tour du Mont Blanc is a long-distance classic— traversing three countries, multiple cols, and some of the dreamiest scenery in the Alps.
 With long trail days, big elevation gain, and fickle mountain weather, your gear needs to strike a balance between comfort, weight, and versatility.

-I solo-hiked the full TMB in July 2017, carrying all of my own camping gear and sleeping outside every night rather than staying in huts.
+I solo-hiked the TMB in July 2017, carrying all of my own camping gear and sleeping outside every night rather than staying in huts.
 This post breaks down exactly what I packed for an 8-day solo and unsupported camping adventure along the Tour du Mont Blanc, how I kept my load manageable, and what I’d do differently next time.

 This post contains affiliate links, which means I may earn a small commission if you purchase something I recommend, at no extra cost to you.
 I ONLY recommend gear that I personally use (or that James uses) and that we genuinely LOVE— your support helps keep this site going and the adventures rolling!